Windows on Chapel Hill

 Downtown Chapel Hill storefronts come to life with site-specific installations by local artists!
 A collaborative year-long project between the Chapel Hill Downtown Partnership, Town of Chapel Hill Public and Cultural Arts Office, and smArts Creative Programs & Events brings eye-catching pop-up art displays to downtown storefronts, promotes artists in our community and further establish downtown Chapel Hill as a dynamic space for art.

-This spring we continue the popular Windows on Chapel Hill pop-up art installations throughout downtown.
-Featuring four striking, new displays by local artists all on Franklin Street.
-Art installations will run March 1 through the end of May.
-This is the third year of Windows on Chapel Hill; having installed 14 different artists since 2011.
+This summer we continue the popular Windows on Chapel Hill pop-up art installations throughout downtown.
+Featuring two new striking displays by local artists on Franklin Street.
+Art installations will run June 1 through the end of August.
+This is the third year of Windows on Chapel Hill; having installed 16 different artists since 2011.

 Local Storefronts to Host Windows on Chapel Hill Art Exhibitions - Daily Tar Heel, March 23, 2014